thanegill/itc280/posts_content/12_02_27_assignment6.md

 [Assignment 6 First DB](/assignmnets/A6/)

-I took my current function 'displayArticle()' put them in a tabke an rewote the function to play nice with mySQL.
+I took my current artickes as my content for the database then rewrote my currnet `displayArticle()` function to play nice with MySQL.

 	<?php
 	if (mysql_num_rows($result) > 0) {